fanglab/nanodisco/README.md

 2. Reference genome file (.fasta)
 3. Methylation motifs for which one wants to perform typing and fine mapping

-**Outputs:** For each queried methylation motif, `nanodisco` identifies the methylation type and the methylated position summarized in a heatmap (`Motifs_classification_Ecoli_nn_model.pdf`).
+**Outputs:** For each queried methylation motif, `nanodisco` identifies the methylation type and the methylated position summarized in a heatmap (`analysis/Ecoli_motifs/Motifs_classification_Ecoli_nn_model.pdf`).
 See Figure 4d in the preprint as an example.

 ![Output Characterize](/docs/figures/Motifs_classification_Ecoli_nn_model.png "E. coli methylation motifs classification results")
 <sub>*1.
 AACNNNNNNGTGC: highest value (85) is on the 6mA row with offset +1 (relative to the first base), meaning that the second base (A) is 6mA*</sub><br />